 Definitions

-- n.
-The typical genus of the family Echeneididæ, having on the top of the head a large, flat, laminated disk or sucker, composed of numerous transverse plates set obliquely upward and backward, forming an adhesive surface by which the fish attahces itself to various objects, as a larger fish, a ship's bottom, etc. The type is the common remora or sucking-fish, E. naucrates.
-By some it is extended to include all the species of the family, and by others restricted to elongated slender species with numerous plates to the suckers, like
+- noun The typical genus of the family Echeneididæ, having on the top of the head a large, flat, laminated disk or sucker, composed of numerous transverse plates set obliquely upward and backward, forming an adhesive surface by which the fish attahces itself to various objects, as a larger fish, a ship's bottom, etc.

 Echeneididae ; they are typical remoras.

-- n. type genus of the Echeneididae: typical remoras
+- noun type genus of the Echeneididae: typical remoras

 Examples